 Even though growing up does stink from time to time, it does have certain perks.
 Like being able to have food delivered to your door with little to no effort put forth — all you do is set up a profile online, enter your shipping and billing info, and bam!
-Meals are delivered.
+Subway meals are delivered.
 This may be more of a credit to today’s technology, but bear with me now.

 Meet my cardboard best friend Blue Apron (don’t worry she recycles very well).
 Every week for $60 (for two people) Wilson and I receive a box full of individually packaged ingredients to prepare three delicious meals.
 The box includes all ingredients for the recipe — all you need is cooking utensils, salt/pepper, and olive oil.
 Each delivery also comes with a step-by-step recipe to guide you through the cooking process and even has pictures.
 The pictures are the best.
 The recipes take an average of 25 to 45 minutes to prepare, depending upon how overserved you are during the cooking process, and the meals really are scrumptious and restaurant quality.

 Don’t get me wrong though — just because everything is pre-packaged and spelled out for you, you do have to cook and sometimes you will cave and order from foodpanda but just keep trying.
 Once it becomes a habit it will get easier.
 As Wilson put it when we first began our Blue Apron subscription:

 “Step 1: Thinly slice 15 different vegetables.
 Step 2: Delicately sear the meat and try not to overcook.
 Step 3: Burn everything.
 Step 4: Call Domino’s.”

 Wilson isn’t much of a culinary enthusiast, but since using Blue Apron for six months he’s turned into quite the cook.
 He can now expertly smash and mince garlic, chop an onion, and fry a myriad of things.